1949:

 1923:

 Actress Glynis Johns is born in Pretoria, South Africa.
-She will be best known to Disney fans as
+She is best known to Disney fans as

 Winifred Banks in the 1964 film Mary Poppins and Princess Mary Tudor in the 1953 The Sword and the Rose.